Matt Patricia

-Matthew Edward Patricia (born September 13, 1974) is an American football coach who is currently the defensive coordinator for Ohio State.
+Matthew Edward Patricia (born September 13, 1974) is an American football coach who is the defensive coordinator for the Ohio State Buckeyes.
 He previously served 15 non-consecutive seasons as an assistant coach with the New England Patriots of the National Football League (NFL), including six seasons as the defensive coordinator from 2012 to 2017.
 During Patricia's tenure as defensive coordinator, the Patriots won two Super Bowls and allowed the fewest points in 2016.
 He also served as the Patriots' offensive playcaller in 2022.
-Patricia was also the head coach of the Detroit Lions from 2018 to 2020.
-He was named the defensive coordinator of Ohio State in 2025.
+Outside of New England, Patricia was the head coach of the Detroit Lions from 2018 to 2020.
+He was named Ohio State's defensive coordinator in 2025.

 Playing career

+Patricia attended Vernon-Verona-Sherrill High School where he played as a center on the football team.
+His senior year, he was named honorable mention all-league and played in the Utica-Rome all-star game for the North team.
+He also participated in wrestling and tennis.

 Patricia played at Rensselaer Polytechnic Institute (RPI), where he was a four-year letterman as a center and guard with the Engineers football team from 1992 to 1995.

 Coaching career

 Early coaching career

 Patricia remained at RPI to begin his coaching career as a graduate assistant in 1996.
 He spent the next two years as an application engineer with Hoffman Air & Filtration Systems in East Syracuse, New York.
-After graduating, Patricia received an offer to maintain nuclear submarines and aircraft carriers with the Westinghouse Electric Company, but decided to return to football as the defensive line coach for Amherst College from 1999 to 2000.
-In 2001, he moved to Syracuse University as an offensive graduate assistant for the team, a position he held for three seasons.
+After graduating, Patricia received an offer to maintain nuclear submarines and aircraft carriers with the Westinghouse Electric Company, but decided to return to football as the defensive line coach for the Amherst Mammoths from 1999 to 2000.
+In 2001, he moved to the Syracuse Orange as an offensive graduate assistant for the team, a position he held for three seasons.